Collapse Submit a Service Request Contact Information for Technical SupportMy Service Notifications

 - You can edit the SEC_INVALID_ENDUSER_HOSTS configuration to explicitly list which hosts are not allowed to access the end-user interface:

-- Refer to Restricting computers or hosts that can access the Oracle Service Cloud console and end-user pages for more information.
+- Refer to Restricting computers or hosts that can access the Oracle B2C Service console and end-user pages for more information.

 - Monitor your site activity

 - See Session usage information for more information.

 For additional information, please see Session usage information (includes Demystifying Session Usage.pdf).